nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 Your platform is specialized on a specific set of methods and assays.
 You perform routine assays, follow established protocols and SOPs to produce specific types of data.

-- simplify (always same structure)
+- simplify (ARC = always same structure)
 - make reproducible
 - quality control and validate
   - within one ARC
   - across ARCs covering routine measurements
 - automate

-- the ARC model and
+- link to reproducibility
+- link to CWL

 ### Data publication